 Property Coverage for Other Structures

 It’s important to know that other structures coverage protects the structure itself — not the things you store inside.
 That’s where the personal property coverage of your homeowners insurance policy steps in to help.

 The personal property on your home insurance covers your belongings whether or not they’re in your home.
 So when deciding your coverage amounts and creating a home inventory, be sure to take into account the contents of your shed, garage and other detached structures where you might have personal property.

 Are Other Structures Included in My Homeowners Insurance?

 When shopping for a homeowners insurance policy with American Family Insurance, you’ll have three options for other structures coverage:

 1. You can choose a blanket coverage amount that covers all buildings and structures on your property (except structures used for farming or agriculture).

-3. If you don’t have any structures or you don’t want coverage for your other structures, you may choose to opt out of this type of coverage.
+3. If you don’t have any structures or you don’t want coverage for your other structures, you won’t need to select this type of coverage.